omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 So based only on your pocket cards you can already make a prediction how likely it is you are going to win.
 If you get dealt pocket cards that have a low EV, what is the sensible thing to do?
 Fold (i.e. give up) and wait for the next hand.
-So just fold anything that is not the very strongest pocket cards i.e.
-AA, AK or KK.
+So just fold anything that is not the very strongest pocket cards i.e. AA, AK or KK.
 In a table of 9 players everyone that does not have one of those hands would just fold.
-In fact, once everyone realizes this is what is going on everyone would fold any hand except AA just to be on the safe side, since this is the one with the highest EV in the entire game.
+In fact, once everyone realizes this is what is going on, everyone would fold any hand except AA just to be on the safe side, since this is the one with the highest EV in the entire game.

-Even before the community cards were dealt the winner would already be clear and what is worse, the pot would not even contain any money because nobody had bet anything!
+Even before the community cards were dealt the winner would already be clear and what is worse, the pot would not even contain any money because nobody had bet anything.

 That sounds like a truly terrible game!